stephenxs/SONiC/doc/qos/new-headroom-calculation.md

 When any port's `cable length` or `speed` updated or `admin state` changed, the buffer pool size should be recalculated.

 Each time the buffer pool size recalculated, it should go over headroom of all `port`, `priority group` tuple to calculate the total consumption of shared buffers.
 The administratively down port doesn't consume buffer hense they should be ruled out.

+An exception is warm reboot.
+During warm reboot the headroom is updated for each ports, which causes the buffer pool be updated for many times.
+However, the correct buffer pool data that it will eventually be has already been in switch chip.
+In this sense, to update buffer pool frequently is unnecessary and should be avoided.

+To achieve that, the buffer pool shouldn't be updated during warm reboot and will be updated once warm reboot finished.

 ![Flow](headroom-calculation-images/calculate-pool-size.png "Figure 1: Calculate the Pool Size")